 With the wealth of knowledge that Yamaha has amassed through the decades as the preeminent manufacturer of musical instruments, our wood specialists have discovered new materials which have increased the optimal shell performance of the PHX.

-To focus each drum’s tone and articulation, PHX floor toms, tom toms and bass drum shells each use a different type of bearing edge.
-All bearing edges are cut to 30 degrees.
-However, the radius of each bearing edge differs to maximize the acoustic performance of each shell.
+To focus each drum’s tone and articulation, PHX floor toms, toms and bass drum shells each use a different type of bearing edge.
+All bearing edges are cut to 30-degrees.
+However, the radius of each bearing edges differs to maximize the acoustic performance from each shell.

-The bass drum radius is chosen to deliver a sharp, punchy sound, while the tom radius produces a rich, rounded tone.
-Additionally, a secret process is used to ensure that each edge is perfectly smooth.
-This guarantees a wide tuning range and accurate, easy tuning.
+The bass drum radius is chosen to deliver a sharper, punchy sound, while the tom radius produces a richer, rounded tone.
+Additionally, a secret process is used to ensure that each edge is finished to a perfect smoothness.
+This guarantees a wide tuning range and allows accurate and easy tuning.

 The Y.E.S.S.II shell mounting system acts as a shock-mount system for the PHX drums allowing for optimal shell vibration.